-- The sport pilot test questions are built into the blue private pilot Prepware CD so just choose the sport pilot option for studying/testing when using the CD and paper book.
+- The sport pilot test questions are built into the Student Pilot Kit paper version blue private pilot Prepware CD and Blue TestPrep Paper book.
+The On-Line version is downloaded.
+Just choose the sport pilot option for studying/testing.

-- You can study and complete the FAA Knowledge Test on your own with the Prepware CD (and the Test Prep paper book).
-With the Prepware CD, you practice and study with the study modules until you are somewhat proficient with the questions and answers.
+- You can study and complete the FAA Knowledge Test on your own with the Prepware.
+You practice and study with the study modules until you are somewhat proficient with the questions and answers.
 You then start taking the practice knowledge tests.
 It does not hurt to take the practice test and score low at first.
 This does not count against you in any way.
-Once you get an 80% twice you e-mail those into ASA from the Prepware CD and they will send you your CFI endorsement to take the FAA knowledge test at an FAA-approved testing center.
+Once you get an 80% twice you e-mail those into ASA from the Prepware performance section and they will send you your CFI endorsement to take the FAA knowledge test at an FAA-approved testing center.

 - They do sneak in some oddball questions or sometimes you get nonapplicable questions but do not worry.
 Typically you score 10 points less than what you typically get with the Prepware practice tests so I recommend you constantly score 90% to make sure you pass with a 70%.
-This was worked for hundreds over the years is a guarantee to passing the test.
+This was worked for hundreds of successful FAA knowledge tests over the years and is a guarantee to passing the test.

 Notes on how, when and why to apply for a student pilot certificate: